mbilaljunaid/nexusai-erp/CONTRIBUTING.md

-# Contributing to NexusAI ERP
+# Contributing to NexusAIFirst ERP

-Thank you for your interest in contributing to NexusAI ERP!
+Thank you for your interest in contributing to NexusAIFirst ERP!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct